-In normal individuals, there is a sharp rise of insulin just after meals, superimposed on a background secretion level of insulin.
+- In normal individuals, there is a sharp rise of insulin just after meals, superimposed on a background level of insulinsecretion.
 In insulin treatment, we try to mimic this pattern.
 However, totally normal insulin levels are virtually impossible to achieve because;

 In type 1 diabetes there may be a ‘honeymoon period’ after insulin treatment is started, whereby endogenous insulin secretion returns, and thus insulin injections may have to be reduced or even stopped.
 However, this will only be a short respite.
 Strict control in type-1 patients will help prolong beta-cell life, and reduce the risk of hypoglycaemia.